Kyngo/mc-tg-integrator/README.md

 ## Installation

 Simple.
-Download the .JAR file on the "Releases" section. 😎
+Download the .JAR file on the "Releases" section, and place it into the `plugin` directory on your Spigot server. 😎 Or you can compile it yourself. 😱

 ## Configuration